jasonrichdarmawan/archived-learn-javascript-calculator/README.md

     1. The number on the calculator screen changes everytime you pressed a button.
 Therefore, we need to differentiate the variables to `currentNumber` and `prevNumber`.
 The `currentNumber` variable is used to display the number on the calculator screen.
     2. The `currentNumber` value changes everytime you pressed a `number` button.
     3. The `prevNumber` inherit the `currentNumber` value after you pressed a `operator` button and the `currentNumber` value is set to 0.

+**You can read the pdf from the README folder if you are a visual learner.**